ontolex/morph/draft.md

 ### morph:InflectionClass

 > --------------------
-> Class **morph:InflectionClass** represents the inflection class to which a LexicalEntry belongs/is assigned -- e.g., the declension of a noun, or the conjugation of a verb
+> Class **morph:InflectionClass** represents the inflection class to which a LexicalEntry belongs/is assigned -- e.g., the declension of a noun, or the conjugation of a verb.
-> -   “a” stem declension in Latin
-> -   First declension in Russian
->
-> May contain metadata information about this type of declension.
->

 > -----------

->--------
-> property **morph:inflectionSlot**: A link to the inflection class to which an inflection slot pertains
-> Domain: morph:InflectionSlot
-> Range: morph:InflectionClass

-> ---
+It may contain metadata information about this type of declension.

 Note: the link between inflection classes and lexical entries is not defined in OntoLex-Morph, but modelled using `ontolex:morphologicalPattern`.